osu-cascades/hdffa-food-finder/README.md

 2. Have recent version of Node.js (8.10.0 or better is recommended)
 3. Run `npm install -g firebase-tools`
 4. Run `npm install -g http-server`
-5. Log into Firebase with the command `firebase login`, and use HDFFA's credentials (email/username: app@hdffa.org, password: tmbF0mmX)
+5. Log into Firebase with the command `firebase login`, and use HDFFA's credentials
 6. Add the following in a file called config.json in the `public/` directory:

 ```const prodConfig = {